VPS Security; How To Secure Your VPS to Not Get Hacked?

 IPv6 comes with many advantages.
-It has become the first choice of the hacker when they want to attack mass websites with the automated script.
-IPv6 is not used often hence you have special requirements for your website.
+It has become the first choice of a hacker to attack mass websites with an automated script.
+IPv6 is not used often.
+Hence you have special requirements for your website.

 Consult with your developer and see if they need the IPv6 support on the VPS hosting server.
 If it is not in use, disable it immediately.
 IPv6 receives malicious traffic.
-Blocking them would put your data secure.
+Blocking them would put your data secure by secure vps.